NeubauerJohannes/jpa-hibernate-exercises/README.md

 Working on real problems, you're focused on finding a solution.
 Learning new things, you're trying to understand how it works.
 It is important to have a different type of activities, which purpose is improving your skill

-***An exercise** is a predefined task that you continuously implement to improve a certain skill* :muscle:
+***exercises** are a predefined task that you continuously implement to improve a certain skill* :muscle:
 ##
 * [Hello persistence.xml](https://github.com/bobocode-projects/jpa-hibernate-exercises/tree/master/hello-persistence-xml)
 * [Hello JPA entity](https://github.com/bobocode-projects/jpa-hibernate-exercises/tree/master/hello-jpa-entity)